Autodesk-Forge/forge-bim360-modelcoordination-walkthrough/sample/dotnet/src/CreateModelSet/README.md

     });
 ```

 Finally the state collected by the execution of this app is saved to disk as described above.
-This state is used by the other sample apps in this collection.
-The `SampleFileManager` utility type is used to manage the `.nucleus\state` folder on disk.
+This state is used by the other sample apps in this collection.  [`SampleFileManager.cs`](../MCSample/SampleFileManager.cs) utility type is used to manage the `.nucleus\state` folder on disk.

 ```csharp
 await SampleFileManager.SaveState(state);